DDMAL/ddmal.github.io/_lab_members/phd/nestor_napoles.md

 publications:
 ---

-I am a Ph.D. candidate at the Music Technology Area, working under the supervision of professor Ichiro Fujinaga.
-Before attending McGill, I graduated from an MSc in Sound and Music Computing at the Music Technology Group, which is part of Universitat Pompeu Fabra, in Barcelona.
+I am a PhD candidate in Music Technology at McGill University.
+I am working under the supervision of professor Ichiro Fujinaga.
+Before attending McGill, I graduated from an MSc in Sound and Music Computing from Universitat Pompeu Fabra.
 There, my research focused on the automatic analysis of functional harmony.
-Here in McGill, my research interests have extended to Music Information Retrieval (MIR) of tonal features of music (i.e., musical keys and harmony), serious music-based computer games, and Optical Music Recognition (OMR).
+Here in McGill, my research interests have extended to Music Information Retrieval (MIR) in the context of tonal music and tonal features (e.g., musical keys and harmony).
+I am also interested in serious music-based computer games, and Optical Music Recognition (OMR).

 <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en">
 <head>